-The Project is designed as a "framework" project.
-Project design will support activities that Ukraine will need to address the ongoing emergency caused by the targeted attacks on energy infrastructures, with a scope of support that is informed by both available and future financing over the immediate- and short-term.
+Project The Project is designed as a "framework" project.
+Project design will Description support activities that Ukraine will need to address the ongoing Description emergency caused by the targeted attacks on energy infrastructures, with a scope of support that is informed by both available and future financing over the immediate- and short-term.
 It provides a clear line of sight for the Government of Ukraine, the World Bank and other development partners on the urgent needs in the energy sector.
 Specifically, the design outlines Project activities that will be implemented with an initial funding envelope that includes a US\$50 million grant from the Government of Norway with expectation of additional contributions from other donors.
 Consistent with this approach, Project components are designed as sustainable within the available financing, while also being flexible enough to easily absorb additional financing as resources become available.
 The framework approach of the Project supports needed agility and speed of delivery in an emergency.
 Depending on the evolving needs, additional resources for Project activities could mean doing more of the same (for example, implementing the same energy facilities repair interventions in different geographic areas or for a longer time).
 The Project is designed to finance the expected remaining emergency needs of the sector of around US\$500 million, considering in-kind support and parallel financing from other donors.
 Expected results match this envelope, with initial funding of US\$50 million.
 As more financing becomes available within the identified envelope, adding it will be a straightforward process as there are no changes needed to the original design.
 Any further increase beyond US\$500 million will entail preparing additional financing to scale it up.
 The intention of this "framework" design is to address the immediate needs and specific investments required to support the Government's urgent needs in restoring the critical energy services as it clearly delineates the scope of support based on available financing, while also providing a conduit for the inclusion of additional resources with the aim of addressing the enormous financing gap and potential additional damages on the energy facilities.

-Environmental and Social risks classification

-The project's social and environmental impact is expected to be substantial the fact conditions due to that created by war add considerable uncertainty.

-The project envisages procurement of 1. equipment and machinery necessary to perform the most urgent repairs by the distribution system operators (DSOs), including procurement of medium/low voltage transformers and switchgears, repair parts (cables, wires, insulators, clamps, fuses, specialized machineries etc.), and mobile equipment to quickly restore the energy services; 2. substation equipment for Ukrenergo, including autotransformers, transformers, instrument transformers, circuit breakers, disconnectors, and relay protection devices; 3. essential equipment and materials for heating services (including mobile heat-only boilers, mobile mini co-generation units, pipes, fittings and valves, and pumping sets/pumps); as well as installation and repair works related to this.
+Environmental The project's social and environmental impact is expected to be substantial and Social due to the fact that conditions created by war add risks considerable uncertainty. classification The project envisages procurement of substation equipment for works related to this.
+As part of the project compliance with the World Banks Environmental and Social risks classification considerable uncertainty.
+The project envisages procurement of substation equipment for Ukrenergo, including autotransformers, transformers, instrument transformers, circuit breakers, disconnectors, and relay protection devices; essential equipment and materials for heating services (including mobile heat-only boilers, mobile mini co-generation units, pipes, fittings and valves, and pumping sets/pumps); as well as installation and repair impacts, respective measures for their mitigation or elimination and responsibilities for addressing project risks and impacts.
+An Emergency Preparedness and Response Framework/Plan will accordingly be prepared as part of the project ESMF.
+The ESMF will also include measures for health and safety measures in response to COVID-19, and special arrangement for community engagement, management of risks of grievance resolution.
+The GRM should also cover channels to receive grievances under the project activities.
+Implementation of the project and subsequent management of environmental and social performance indicators of the project should be consistent with World Bank Environmental and Social requirements, World Bank Group EHS Guidelines and requirements of Ukrainian legislation.